carpentries/lesson-development-training/episodes/13-exercises.md

 such as the ability to create whole new functions or scripts, or to extrapolate from the examples they have seen to solve a different kind of problem.
-Indeed, example and exercise types that are helpful to novices [may even be counter-productive for learners with a greater level of expertise][kirschner-2006].
+Indeed, example and exercise types that are helpful to novices may even be counter-productive for learners with a greater level of expertise[^1].

 Thus you want to choose your objectives to fit your intended audience and your exercise formats to fit your objectives.